spring-media/apps-android-testdevicemanager/README.md

 Gradle custom plugin to setup test devices.

 # What is it?
 Testdevicemanager is a custom gradle plugin written in Kotlin.
+It uses ```adb commands``` to get and set device information.
+Therefore no additional access rights for connected mobile devices are required.

 # What's its purpose?
 Testdevicemanager can be used to set up test devices for espresso ui testing.